mmerkin/Velocity/README.md

 Figure 1.
 Slide from an illumina presentation explaining how duplicate reads can occur.
 Velocity data were sequenced on a patterned flow cell (HiSeq3000 or 4000), so have ExAmp (clustering) duplicates instead of optical duplicates.
 During the pipeline, any reads that are mapped to the same position and direction are removed (PCR and ExAmp), but sister duplicates remain.

 ![image](https://github.com/user-attachments/assets/4641facb-1708-46b5-bad8-267dd14cefa5)

+Figure 2.
+Recalibration

+Figure 3.
+Deamination. hDNA contains fragmented DNA with overhanging ends, where the unpaired cytosine residues are suscpetible to a deamination reaction that will cause them to sponatenously convert to uracil.
+During library preparation, T4 DNA polymerase is added to create blunt ends for adaptor ligation, which has 5'-3' polymerase activity and 3'-5' exonuclease activity.
+This means that 3' overhangs are degraded and 5' overhangs are filled in, pairing any U bases with an A. Subsequent rounds of PCR amplification then replace the U with a T. This means that the 5' ends of sequencing reads will contain many C-to-T substitutions, whilst the 3' end of the complementary strand will have G-to-A substitutions, with the number of each decreasing exponentially from the fragment ends.
+Therefore, atlas corrects for these substituions using a model of exponential decay.

 To do: